Señorita banana

 Señorita bananas (translated to Little Lady bananas) are diploid cultivars of the banana Musa acuminata originating in the Philippines.
 They are very small stout bananas which, like all bananas belonging to the AA cultivar group, are known for being extraordinarily sweet.
+It is sweet and aromatic with custardy texture.

 They are also known by other names, such as Monkoy, Cariñosa bananas (translated to Adorable bananas), or Cuarenta Dias bananas (translated to Forty Day bananas).

 Taxonomy

 Señorita bananas are diploid (AA) cultivars of the wild seeded banana Musa acuminata.
 Its accepted name is Musa acuminata (AA Group) 'Señorita'.

 In other languages and regions, it is known as the following: in the Philippines, it is known as 'Monkoy', 'Sarot-sut', 'Cariños' or 'Cariñosa', 'Arnibal' or 'Inarnibal' in Negros Occidental (literally "syrup" in Hiligaynon), and 'Lunsuranon' in Surigao.
 It is also known as 'Pisang Lampung' in Indonesia.
 It is also commonly known as the 'Forty day banana' (Filipino/Spanish: 'Cuarenta Dias', Malaysian: 'Pisang Empat Puluh Hari'), a reference to the average amount of time between flowering and bearing fruits of this cultivar.